-The proceeding should also consider the following principles:
+The proceeding should also consider the following principles and issues:

-- 1. The Department should open a separate proceeding to consider the range of issues associated with the deployment of electric vehicles and their effect on the grid.
-The proceeding should address the following issues: - Support a strategy that addresses an open market approach for a variety of business models relating to charging system ownership and payment operations.
-The strategy needs to encompass current and future technology and interconnection issues as well as private/public sector barriers. - 3.
-Incentivize off-peak charging of electric vehicles and avoid adverse grid impacts associated with vehicle charging. - 4.
-Develop a transparent customer billing process that is fair to all customers, helps develop the electric vehicle market and identifies best practices for charging them to avoid demand pricing. - 5.
-Encourage utilities to support short term and forward looking issues related to integrating electric vehicles into the grid to increase asset utilization and load management such as demand response as well as into the house or commercial property for emergency power. - 6.
+- Support a strategy that addresses an open market approach for a variety of business models relating to charging system ownership and payment operations.
+The strategy needs to encompass current and future technology and interconnection issues as well as private/public sector barriers. - 2.
+Incentivize off-peak charging of electric vehicles and avoid adverse grid impacts associated with vehicle charging. - 3.
+Develop a transparent customer billing process that is fair to all customers, helps develop the electric vehicle market and identifies best practices for charging them to avoid demand pricing. - 4.
+Encourage utilities to support short term and forward looking issues related to integrating electric vehicles into the grid to increase asset utilization and load management such as demand response as well as into the house or commercial property for emergency power. - 5.
 Encourage utilities to develop information sharing capacity to educate consumers and commercial entities about the benefits of EVs and develop partnerships with stakeholders to further advance outreach efforts.
-Utilities should develop communication plans to identify EV owners in their districts to control local impacts and enhance reliability of electricity services.
+Utilities should develop communication plans to identify EV owners in their districts to control local impacts and enhance reliability of electricity services. - 6.
+Utilities should be provided with timely notification about plug-in electric vehicle purchases and charging equipment installations to facilitate strategic system-wide planning and ensure adequate and strategic distribution system upgrades.